 Omar Perez-Figueroa (PhD student, Planning, Policy & Design)

 BA Social Sciences, University of Puerto Rico; MS Water.
 Interdisciplinary Analysis & Sustainable Management, University of Barcelona

-Research interests: Natural hazards management, environmental justice
+Research interests: Natural hazards management, environmental justice, the Caribbean

 Graduate Student Researchers

 Gissel Enriquez (BA Urban Studies, BS Earth System Science)

 Cherry Yip (MPP)